Blooket Hacks Guide for Students and Teachers

 From scores to learning actions

-Use the items that many students missed as a guide for reteach mini lessons Create a short plan targeted at the specific misconception revealed by results
+Use the items that many students missed as a guide for reteach mini-lessons.
+Create a short plan targeted at the specific misconception revealed by the results.

 Small group interventions